Graduate School Admissions FAQ

 Applicants can check the status of their application and review missing materials by viewing their Admissions Portal.
 Once items are received, they will be checked off the list.

 myUTTyler allows you to register for classes, pay your bill, or check the status of your financial aid AFTER you have been admitted.
 This is also where you will access your Patriot email.
-Your student ID and temporary password will be emailed to you about 1 business day after submitting your application.
-Please note that you will not be able to reset your password and activate your Patriot email until you’ve been admitted to the university.
+Your student ID number can be found in your admissions portal (after you're admitted), and your temporary password will be emailed to you about 1-2 business days after you've been admitted.

 Send an email to gradadmissions@uttyler.edu, and your login credentials will be resent to you.
 Be sure to include your full name and date of birth in your email so we can locate your account.